jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 Where each route follows a pattern.
 The routes have the same beginning segment (`/c/`, `/section/`) but then the next segment is something unique.

-Using static routes, we would need to define very similar looking routes; one for each channel at YouTube.
+If we wanted to define those routes for YouTube, using static routes, we would need to define very similar looking routes; one for each channel at YouTube.

 ```rb
 get("/c/google", { :controller => "...", :action => "..." })